abelmaniquis/grove/README.md

           -In fact, there are two passwords for you to join, your personal password, and a group password.
           -Your group is exclusive, you can only be part of one group at a time
    Chat:
-          -Your chatlogs delete themselves after a set period of time of your determination, for secrecy of course.

 VERSION 1: